 Pauline tutors dyslexic students of all different ages.

 In her spare time, Pauline loves to travel with her husband, Stuart.
 She also loves spending time with family especially her grandchildren, Hunter and Halle.

-Pauline joined The Reading Tutors in 2011.
+Pauline joined Dyslexia Connect in 2011.

 Linda Burlile is a graduate of Ohio State University.
 She has always had a passion for teaching, and she homeschooled her three children.
 This led her to seek out effective ways to teach reading and spelling.
 Eventually, her children started attending public school, and Linda decided to pursue her love of teaching further.

 Linda began to tutor in math, reading and cognitive skills.
 She realized that one of the reading students she was working with was dyslexic, and this led her to pursue training in an Orton-Gillingham based method.

 Linda was certified in the Barton method, and completed a graduate-level class in dyslexia screening.
 She also received training in a multisensory math program.
 Linda looks forward to every day of tutoring, and helping her students reach their goals.